PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Retrospective.md

 a fair load balancing; further details of each sprint will be depicted in <a href="Backlog.md">Backlog</a> section.

 ## Giovanni Antonioni
+Working on this project has been a fulfilling experience, more than I expected.
+We've been able to develop a complex library from scratch, in a relatively short amount of time, challenging ourselves with a new paradigm and language.
+I really appreciated, more that the development phase, the way we've structured the amount of work for the project, using the SCRUM methodology and the Agile principles.

+Developing the core of the application using Scala and Akka was a great choice, as it allowed to model the system in a more natural way, and easily manage the concurrency and parallelism of the system.

+I've been able to apply the TDD methodology, which I've never used before, and I found it very useful to structure the code and the tests in a more organized way.
+Personally, I'm satisfied with the work I've done, and I'm proud of the results we've achieved.

 ## Valerio Di Zio